msinvent/CarND-Traffic-Sign-Classifier-Project/README.md

 ```
 Ref : https://www.mathworks.com/matlabcentral/answers/196535-function-to-convert-rgb-to-grayscale

 Then I trained the network on the Lenet to se the training and validation accurary, which was around 89%, as mentioned in the lecture notes.
 To gain more accuracy the first thing that I thought of is that in comparison to LeNet now we have much more classes to clasify 43 in comparison to 10, which pointed to the requirement of more parameters.
 To make sure I am not overtraining over my data set since I was adding bunch of extra parameters I added dropout layers after each layer.
+It took me some time to reach the current network configuration with a lot of hit and trial involved.
+A couple of observations that I want to mention is that dropout of 0.50 was not able to even give good accuracy on the training data, that points to number of parameters required to be more.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|